Cross-Disciplinary Internship Program

 Could your skills collide with astroparticle physics for some amazing results?

 The Cross-Disciplinary Internship Program provides a salary reimbursement for full- or part-time students registered in non-physics majors to participate in astroparticle physics research.
-This program is open to students across Canada to work with leading astroparticle physics faculty.
+This program is open to students to work with leading astroparticle physics researchers in Canada.

 Eligibility: Prospective students must have the following qualifications to apply:

-- Enrolled in an undergraduate or graduate program outside of physics;
+- Enrolled in a post-secondary program outside of physics;

 - Eligible to work in Canada;